knportal/Plena/support/APP_OVERVIEW.md

 - **Weekly HRV Trends** - Compare current week to previous week
 - **Improvement Tracking** - Identify positive trends in your meditation practice
 - **Pattern Recognition** - Discover what times or durations work best for you
+- **Readiness Insights** - Understand how meditation affects your overall readiness

 ---